Wheldrake: History

 On air photographs an extensive Iron Age or Roman field system is visible as crop marks.
 There are ditched enclosures, round houses, enclosures, a track way and possibly a square barrow.

 In 2002 a Roman farm was discovered at Wheldrake.
 Excavation of the site revealed structural remains, four Roman graves, animal bones, pottery and the remains of a main Roman road.

+The name Wheldrake possibly derives from the Old English cweldric meaning 'death strip', i.e. a strip of land where a death occurred.

 In Saxon times Wheldrake was in the Danelaw area of England and so probably consisted of a number of scattered family farming enclosures.
 In 1066 the land was held locally by a person called Norman but the overlord of the area was Morcar, Earl of Northumbria.
 It was worth 20 shillings in tax and there was enough arable land for four ploughs to be used.

 After the Norman Conquest of England in 1066 Wheldrake was given by the new king, William I to a follower called William Malet.

 By the time that the Domesday Book was written in 1086 it belonged to William de Percy and was known as Coldrid.
 The local lord was William Coleville.
 There was extensive woodland, 20 acre of meadow, three fisheries, a water mill and the church.

 From a nucleus of about 350 acre of land lying around a small deliberately planned village of 16 plots the cultivated area began to be expanded.

 In the 14th century the land was farmed as four open arable fields with common land for grazing animals.

 Several gifts of land in Wheldrake were made to monasteries and by the end of the 15th century Fountains Abbey owned a large part of the land in the village.

 When King Henry VIII dissolved the monasteries, the land in Wheldrake which had belonged to Fountains and other abbeys was confiscated and granted or sold to private individuals including Robert Robotham, servant to Edward VI and Blanche Parry, servant to Elizabeth I, And Sir Thomas Le Carre, son of French nobleman Sir Henri Le Carre, close friend of Henry VII and former owner of Sheriff Hutton castle.
 These individuals became the landlords, collecting rent from the farmers and householders who lived in the village.